laroche/devstack/FUTURE.rst

 ============================

 Devstack started off as an explanation as much as an install script.
-We would love contributions to that further enhance the comments and explanations about what is happening, even if it seems a little pedantic at times.
+We would love contributions that further enhance the comments and explanations about what is happening, even if it seems a little pedantic at times.